christso/crypto-investing-guide/README.md

 # CRYPTO INVESTING GUIDE

 This is a quick reference guide for crypto investors.
+I've prepared this guide to help educate my friends about how the financial system is evolving, so they can use this knowledge to protect their wealth.
+The financial system is changing rapidly since 2016, and it's difficult to keep pace.
+I will continue to update this guide with my learnings.
+You will still need to do your own research (DYOR) as this guide is intended to point you to the source of information, rather than be your primary source of information.

 # The traditional financial system

-M2 money supply historically has increased around 7% per year, until 2019 when the growth rate was above 15%.
+M2 money supply historically has increased around 6% per year, until 2019 when the growth rate was above 15%.
 In 2020, the growth rate was at 25%.
 Assuming the money supply continues to increase by 20% over the next 10 years, your real wealth (purchasing power) would reduce by over 80%, even though the dollar value in your bank account remains the same.

 ![](images/fed-m2-money-stock-20210312.png)